 Eligibility Resources

-- located within an incorporated city or town or unincorporated area having a population of 30,000 or more in the 2020 census (U.S. Census Bureau QuickFacts: United States), and
+- Located within an incorporated city or town or unincorporated area having a population of 25,000 or more in the 2020 Census, AND within an underserved community, OR located on tribal nation or trust lands held by a federally recognized Native American tribe.

-- Outdoor Recreation Inventory: The 2023 Outdoor Recreation Inventory map and dashboard includes information on more than 23,000 outdoor recreation areas, facilities, trails, and water access sites.
+- Outdoor Recreation Inventory: This map includes information on more than 23,000 outdoor recreation areas, facilities, trails, and water access sites.
 It is used to understand the quantity and distribution of key outdoor recreation opportunities across the state.
 The dashboard also includes a service area analysis for outdoor recreation opportunities, such as accessing a local park or trail.

 Typical Projects